 In people with type 1 diabetes, the body does not produce insulin because the beta cells in the pancreas are damaged or destroyed.
 In this case, insulin injections are required to allow the body to process glucose and avoid complications that arise from hyperglycemia.

-People with type 2 diabetes have an underlying insulin resistance and are thus treated with medication to either improve insulin release or reduce insulin resistance.
-Insulin treatment may be needed for type 2 diabetes of long standing duration, during surgery, for medical illnesses, during pregnancy, or if oral medication cannot achieve glucose control.
+People with type 2 diabetes suffer from insulin resistance and are thus treated with medication to either improve insulin release or reduce insulin resistance.
+Insulin treatment may be needed for type 2 diabetes of long-standing duration, during surgery, for medical illnesses, during pregnancy, or if the oral medication cannot achieve glucose control.